 Unusual Options Activity Insight: Cameco

-Cameco (NYSE:CCJ) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $17.7 following the option alert.
+Cameco (NYSE:CCJ) shares experienced unusual options activity on Monday.
+The stock price moved down to $17.61 following the option alert.

 - Option Type: SWEEP